 Placid Lake Area Map (PDF)

-In spring and summer 2022, FWP is launching a public process to help guide future use and development of the site with the goal of establishing a clear vision for the future.
+In April 2022, FWP launched a public process to help guide future use and development of the area with the goal of establishing a clear vision for the future.
+The process is in progress.

-FWP and TNC are asking for the public’s ideas during these early stages.
+FWP and TNC are asking for the public’s input on this visioning process.